e-nig-ma/e-nig-ma/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-This site is an semi-complete archive of essays and papers I've written.
+This site is a semi-complete archive of essays and papers I've written, primarily as an independent scholar.

 My areas of interest are 1) computer security, primarily in the fields of privacy, secure protocols, anonymity, and cryptography; 2) economics, essentially in laissez-faire, monetary economics, and history; and 3) complex systems, decision theory, rationality, and complexity science in particular.

 My areas of interest are computer security (secure protocols), decision theory, and monetary economics.

-Literary fluency in Italian, Spanish, English, and Catalan; read and speak fluency also in Portuguese and Français.
+Literary fluency in Italian, Spanish, English, and Catalan; reading and speaking fluency also in Portuguese and French.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.